01-edu/public/docs/db/graphql.md

 ---

-- The following query gives the record of a given user, the output would be :
+- The following query returns the list of all records of a given user (including the finished ones), the output would be :
   - author of the record
   - the time that the record was created and will end
   - message/reason for the ban